 It was a spontaneous thing, I would like to say that someone came up with this brilliant concept and then we went out and did it but as I said in my Hall of Fame speech at that particular time Ric, Arn, Ole, Tully and myself were all working in Crockett Promotions and I was only managing Tully at the time.
 Ric Flair was the Heavyweight Champion, Ole and Arn were the World Tag Team Champions, and Tully was the National Champion.

-Basically those guys held all the championships and we were doing programming for TV every week which was going out nationally on TBS and there was a spare slot, and someone said to us, you guys have all the belts, why don’t you all go out there and you can talk about what your going to do the following week etc.
+Basically, those guys held all the championships and we were doing programming for TV every week which was going out nationally on TBS and there was a spare slot, and someone said to us, you guys have all the belts, why don’t you all go out there and you can talk about what you’re going to do the following week etc.

 The fans picked up on it and whenever any of us went out there they were yelling ‘four horsemen’ and holding up the four fingers and it just grew from there.
 We had no idea when it started it would become as big as it did or it would last as long as it did.

 What have you made of the other reincarnations of the Four Horsemen stable?

 I spent so long in the business that I knew with something of the level of success we had, it was typical for wrestling promoters to ride it like a horse until it drops.
 Like most things that are successful, it has been reincarnated in one form or another.

 Nothing however has been as good as what the original was, you can imitate but you can duplicate.